 • Become Paris's top European club competition scorer.
 With 22 goals, he is in third place behind Edinson Cavani (30) and Mbappé, who tops the list with 34.

-• Become Brazil's all-time top marksman and appearance maker.
-He has scored 75 so far and is second on the list behind Pelé (77), while his total of 121 caps is fourth best and 21 behind Cafu.
+• Become Brazil's all-time top appearance-maker.
+His total of 124 caps is fourth best and 18 behind Cafu.